ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Rules

-- **A beatmapset's audio file must use the `.mp3` file format and have a constant bit rate no greater than 192kbps.**
+- **A beatmapset's audio file must use the `.mp3` file format and have an average bit rate no greater than 192kbps.**
 - **Acceptable songs with mature lyrics/themes must be marked with an 18+ in the beatmap's description.** This game is for all ages, and so a warning is needed for younger audiences.
 Some songs, however, are unacceptable for ranking regardless of an 18+ warning.
 See [song content rules](/wiki/Ranking_Criteria/Song_Content_Rules) for more details.
 - **A beatmapset may only contain one song file used by all difficulties.** Multiple song files within a single beatmap set is unsupported and results in unexpected behaviour with preview times, metadata, etc.
 - **A song's audio file must be of reasonable quality.** Try to find the highest quality source file available rather than ripping a file from a streaming video website.
 Songs should be normalized to their original release volumes and should not be encoded to a bit rate higher than their original files.